The Swiss Cheese Presidency: Why Trump’s Inability to Fill Key Positions Makes America Weak

 The under secretary for policy, or “USDP,” is the key adviser to the secretary of defense on all major foreign policy and national security issues discussed in the Situation Room.
 This individual and the 500 military and civilian personnel who staff the policy organization advise the secretary on military operations like the counter-Islamic State campaign and defense relationships with countries around the world; ensure that the defense budget reflects the broader defense strategy; and provide policy advice on nuclear weapons, missile defense, cybersecurity, and space capabilities.
 The USDP also oversees security cooperation activities, working closely with the State Department, on technology transfer and export control policy, and on efforts to account for missing personnel and prisoners of war from past conflicts.

 Mattis pushed for Anne Patterson, a very distinguished senior career diplomat, for this position, but recently withdrew her name because the White House signaled that it wouldn’t fight for her nomination in the Senate.
 The Defense Department has been without a Senate-confirmed USDP since late June.
-On Thursday, Trump announced his intention to nominate David Trachtenberg, the president and CEO of Shortwaver Consulting, to the position.

 The “regional” assistant secretaries of state